-- Specially trained support staff can adapt the teachers planning to support the needs of students where necessary. - Specific resources and strategies are used to support students individually and in groups, this includes the use of technologies such as reading pens and laptops. - Planning and teaching is adapted on a daily basis to meet students learning needs.
+- Specific resources and strategies are used to support students individually and in groups, this includes the use of technologies such as reading pens and laptops. - Planning and teaching is adapted on a daily basis to meet students learning needs.
 Teaching staff work closely with pastoral and inclusion staff to ensure teaching is sensitive to students needs. - All students on the SEND register have a Student Overview Sheet which is provided to all staff.
-This is a one-page profile detailing any specific difficulties and strengths a student may have and specific strategies to overcome their barriers to learning. - All students identified as having a SEND need have an allocated Inclusion Assistant Mentor who meets with each student on a fortnightly basis and ensures student voice is heard and shared with staff when required.
+This is a details any specific challenges and strengths a student may have and specific strategies to overcome their barriers to learning.